 Every event has its issues and most of them are so small that no one even notices.
 Unfortunately there are some problems that can send even the most seasoned event planners into a cold sweat.
 When these problems occur, it can seem like the end of the world.
-Fortunately the event experts at Glaziers Hall are here to help.
+Fortunately the event experts at event venue Glaziers Hall are here to help.
 Whether you are dealing with a speaker who has cancelled or the threat of nobody showing up, we can guide you through the worst event disasters.

 Too Many People

 Most event planner’s nightmare is hosting an event where their speaker is standing in front of a sea of empty chairs, but what happens when too many guests turn up for your event?
 Trying to shoo away small groups of attendees with a broom tends to be frowned upon in the event community so let’s examine some more viable options.

 If you are planning an event, even if it is free, treat it as though it is a paid event.
 That means managing ticket sales carefully, employing some form of security, running a waiting list, communicating with guests and ensuring fast entry.

 Tickets allow you to know exactly how many people are planning to come to your event.
 While some ticket holders will inevitably drop out, you can control sales to prevent too many people turning up on the day.
 Even if you do not charge for the tickets, they provide you with control and subtly inform guests that they can’t bring plus ones unless they also hold a ticket.
 If you run regular events within a particular sector, you will also become accustomed to your average dropout or ‘no show’ rate and you can begin to allocate the number of tickets based on this figure to optimise your attendance.

 Security at the door is a great way to manage crowds.
 If a large number of extra people turn up on the day without tickets, security can politely prevent this from becoming a problem.
 They can also stop event crashers from disrupting your big day.